-KUMORTULI'S CLAY IDOLS: A REFLECTION OF HISTORY, CULTURE AND ART
+KUMORTULI'S CLAY MAA DURGA IDOL MAKING: A REFLECTION OF HISTORY, CULTURE AND ART

 Kumortuli Durga Puja is one of the biggest festivals celebrated in the area, where thousands of people come to witness the magnificent Kumortuli idols.
 The skilled Kumortuli artists, who have been passing down their craft for generations, create these beautiful clay idols using traditional sculpting techniques and modern tools.
 The idol-making process is fascinating to watch and visitors can even take a Kumortuli photo tour to see the artists at work.
 From traditional to modern idols, Kumortuli has it all, and with new artists joining the ranks, the future of Kumortuli idol-making looks bright.